The Standard Repayment Plan for Student Loans: Is It Right for You?

-If you borrowed federal student loans to pay for college, they will automatically be placed on the standard repayment plan.
-On this plan, you’ll make fixed payments on your student loans over a period of 10 years.
+If you take out federal student loans to pay for college, they will automatically be placed on the standard repayment plan, at least to begin with.

-If you don’t specifically choose another plan, your federal student loans will automatically be placed on the standard repayment plan, and there they’ll stay unless you decide to switch.
+If you don’t specifically choose another plan, your federal student loans are automatically placed on the standard repayment plan and will remain there unless or until you switch to another plan.
 The standard plan is designed to pay off your loans in 120 fixed payments over 10 years.

-While the monthly payments on this plan may be higher than they would be on other plans, paying off your loan in 10 years could lower the overall interest you pay.
+While the monthly payments on this plan are generally higher than on some other repayment plans, getting out of debt in 10 years could lower the overall interest you pay.

 Standard repayment plan eligibility